 Creating a Social Media and Communications Security Strategy

 A first step in creating a social media security strategy is classification of business information so staff understand exactly what is — and isn’t — sensitive data.
 This method also ought to specifically delineate who is permitted to access corporate content and the way that information is used.

-Policies can vary by worker role and by social media website. for example, a employee may be permitted to incorporate employer affiliation and job title on a public profile on a business media web site, but not on a private one; human resources staff may be allowed to provide more company data because doing so is crucial to recruiting.
+Policies can vary by worker role and by social media website.
+For example, an employee may be permitted to incorporate employer affiliation and job title on a public profile on a business media website, but not on a private one; human resources staff may be allowed to provide more company data because doing so is crucial to recruiting.

 Once policies are established, it’s going to be necessary to strengthen them with a carefully considered combination of network observance and data protection technologies.
 In some cases, these technologies might already be in place as a part of standard IT security measures.
 If so, they should be configured to incorporate social networking controls.

 With social media, even a fastidiously planned mix of policies and technology might not be effective enough.
 That’s because you can’t stop staff from posting data on social media after they go home at night; individuals can do what they want, in spite of company policy.
 What can you do?
 Implement a rigorous and continuous worker education program on the appropriate use of social media.